William Collins Whitney

-William Collins Whitney (July 5, 1841 – February 2, 1904) was an American political leader and financier and a prominent descendant of the John Whitney family.
+William Collins Whitney (July 5, 1841 – February 2, 1904) was an American political leader and financier and a prominent member of the Whitney family.
 He served as Secretary of the Navy in the first administration of President Grover Cleveland from 1885 through 1889.
 A conservative reformer, he was considered a Bourbon Democrat.

-Early life
+Early life and family

 William Whitney was born at Conway, Massachusetts, of Puritan stock.
 The family were descended from John Whitney of London, who settled at Watertown, Massachusetts, in 1635.
 William Whitney's father was Brigadier General James Scollay Whitney; his mother, Laurinda Collins, was a descendant of Plymouth governor William Bradford.
-Laurinda's paternal grandfather, Joseph Collins (1747-1826) was a great-grandson of Alice Bradford Adams (1659-1745) through her daughter, Alice Adams Collins (1682-1734).
+Laurinda's paternal grandfather, Joseph Collins (1747–1826) was a great-grandson of Alice Bradford Adams (1659–1745) through her daughter, Alice Adams Collins (1682–1734).
 The older Alice was a daughter of William Bradford the Younger.